 Working collaboratively with the paint company can keep you from accruing additional costs.
 You can help them choose the paint you want to work with; engaging in a conversation about brand, sheen, and color can ensure you get what you want.
 Also, if you’re willing to pack up your own belongings ahead of time that can save you money as well.
 You don’t want their hourly rate going towards moving the pictures off your wall!
 Another way to make the cost more manageable is by splitting it up.
 Here at Clare we know that embarking on a large paint project can be heavy on your wallet, so we offer a flexible payment plan that let you split your entire purchase into four interest-free installments, allowing you to paint now and pay later!

-While the cost to paint a house will vary based on your personal needs and decisions, really think about what you have time for and then decide whether or not you’re the best person to do the work.
+While the cost to paint a room will vary based on your personal needs and decisions, really think about what you have time for and then decide whether or not you’re the best person to do the work.
 The cost to paint the interior of a house will be well worth it when you love your living spaces—it truly is the easiest way to breathe new life into your home.